rydmike/flex_seed_scheme/README.md

 * Change which tones in the generated core tonal palettes are used by which `ColorScheme` color.
   Changes are limited to the tones from correct core palette for each `ColorScheme` color, but any tone from it can be used.
 Going up or down one tone is often usable, in some cases even two.
-* Use two additional tonal palettes tones, 5 and tone 98.
+* When using the default tonal palette `FlexPaletteType.common` two additional tonal palettes tones, 5 and tone 98 are available.
 They can be used to offer more fidelity at the dark and light end of the tonal palettes, and can be mapped to `ColorScheme` colors when using custom tone mapping.
 Tone 98 was previously also available in the web-based [Material 3 Theme Builder](https://m3.material.io/theme-builder#/custom), but is no longer so, and is also not included in the [Material 3 design guide](https://m3.material.io/styles/color/the-color-system/key-colors-tones).
 The guide explicitly mentions thirteen tones and excludes tone 98.
-With **FlexSeedScheme** you can use fifteen tones, including 98 and 5.
+With **FlexSeedScheme** you can use **fifteen** tones, including 98 and 5.
+* For even more tones use `FlexPaletteType.extened` that gives access to all the new tones that are coming to Material design 3 and Flutter.

 ## Background